MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/fpropexists.md

  _pobj_

-> no Ponteiro para a interface **IMAPIProp** ou a interface derivada de **IMAPIProp** dentro da qual procurar a marca da propriedade.
+> [in] Ponteiro para a interface ou interface **IMAPIProp** derivada de **IMAPIProp** na qual procurar a marca de propriedade.

  _ulPropTag_

-> no Marca de propriedade para a qual Pesquisar.
+> [in] Marca de propriedade para a qual pesquisar.

 ## <a name="return-value"></a>Valor de retorno

 TRUE

-> Uma correspondência para a marca de propriedade fornecida foi encontrada.
+> Uma match for the given property tag was found.

 FALSE

-> Uma correspondência para a marca de propriedade fornecida não foi encontrada.
+> Uma match for the given property tag was not found.

 ## <a name="remarks"></a>Comentários

-Se a marca de propriedade no parâmetro _ulPropTag_ tiver o tipo PT_UNSPECIFIED, a função **FPropExists** procurará uma correspondência com base apenas no identificador de propriedade.
-Caso contrário, a correspondência é para a marca de propriedade inteira, incluindo o tipo.
+Se a marca de propriedade no  _parâmetro ulPropTag_ tiver o tipo PT_UNSPECIFIED, a **função FPropExists** procura uma combinação com base apenas no identificador de propriedade.
+Caso contrário, a combinação é para a marca de propriedade inteira, incluindo o tipo.